gshipley/enterprise_training/AdminTraining.md

 	Binding mysqld -> 127.11.144.1:3306...
 	Forwarding ports, use ctl + c to stop

-In the above snippet, you can see that mysql database which we added to the *firstphp* gear is forwarded to our local machine.
+In the above snippet, you can see that mysql database, which we added to the *firstphp* gear, is forwarded to our local machine.
 If you open http://127.11.144.1:8080 in your browser you will see the application.

 **Note:** At the time of this writing, there is an extra step to enable port forwarding on Mac OS X based systems.
 You will need to create an alias on your loopback device for the IP address listed in output shown above.

 	sudo ifconfig lo0 alias 127.11.144.1

-Now that you have your services forward, you can connect to them using your local client tools.
+Now that you have your services forward, you can connect to them using local client tools.
 To connect to the MySQL database running on the OpenShift Enterprise gear, run the *mysql* command as shown below:

 	$ mysql -uadmin -p -h 127.11.144.1